iamAnna/PhraseFinder/README.md

              it took all my power not to bust up laughing."
     * Looking at the example above, what if "`think that?!?!', and it`" is a repeated phrase?
 It's technically part of the same sentence, but contains the sentence ending delimiters that were listed previously
 * **Answer**: Java 8's [BreakIterator](https://docs.oracle.com/javase/8/docs/api/index.html?java/text/BreakIterator.html).getSentenceInstance()
-    * Note:, a sentence containing a quote will break the encompassing sentence into 2 or more separate strings.
+    * Note: a sentence containing a quote will break the encompassing sentence into 2 or more separate strings.
-        * I said to Mable, "That's too bad!" and I think she believed it.
+    For example: `I said to Mable, "That's too bad!" and I think she believed it.` will break it into three sentences:

-            * I said to Mable,
+            I said to Mable,
-            * "That's too bad."
+            "That's too bad."
-            * and I think she believed it.
+            and I think she believed it.

 #### Future Features
-* Add arguments (with defaults and checks) to let user modify the phrase word min and max
+* Add arguments (with defaults and checks) to let user modify the phrase word min and max as well as number of phrases to return
-    * Defaults:  min >= 3, max <= 10
+    * Defaults:  min >= 3, max <= 10, total number of phrases = 10
-    * Check: confirm min <= max
+    * Check: confirm min <= max, total number of phrases > 0

 * Output: include count with phrase, perhaps as map entries
 * Make input more flexible and realistic - not just a String
     * Eventually allow different file types / file upload